 This year, I set three large goals for myself.
 To move out of my parent’s house.
 To get a good job (which just happened!)
 And to get a dog.
 These are all big changes that I know are a part of my vision for myself.
 I didn’t go overboard with all the things.
 (Okay, that’s a lie.
 I have my apartment’s color scheme and everything all planned out before I’ve even found an apartment or a job.)
 But I stuck with my big three before going any further.
 There are so many things I want, but I think it’s important to remember the big things that get you closer to your goals.
 Other things may fall into place without you even realizing it.
 Start small with the biggest priorities to you and go from there.

-Here are the reasons I believe it’s helpful to get visual and plan out your future:
+Here’s why it’s helpful to get visual and plan out your future:

-- You’re constantly asking yourself about what you want and what is important to you
+You’re constantly asking yourself about what you want and what is important to you.

-- You’re constantly realizing what you don’t want and what is not important to you
+You’re constantly realizing what you don’t want and what is not important to you.

-- You’re more likely to figure out how to get there, because you know where you want to go
+You’re more likely to figure out how to get there, because you know where you want to go.

-- You’re able to visually see yourself achieving your goals
+You’re able to visually see yourself achieving your goals.

-- You’re able to feel when you’re not on the right path
+You’re able to feel when you’re not on the right path.

-- You’re able to turn opportunities down when they don’t serve you
+You’re able to turn opportunities down when they don’t serve you.

-- You’re able to seek guidance from those who have already done what you aim to do
+You’re able to seek guidance from those who have already done what you aim to do.

 Focus on how you want to feel before you think about what you want to physically have.
 Remind yourself why you want what you want in life.
 Why does it matter to you?
 Why do you care about this?